cross-axle/web3-mobile-app/README.md

-# learningflutter
+# MLH WEB-3 APP

-A new Flutter project.
+A work-in-progress, Building a web-3 based app for MLH's global hack week on web3, in flutter.

 ## Getting Started